 Venture capital firms have historically wanted little to do with media and content-based operations from an investment standpoint, but a growing number are now interested in building their own.

 - Some are expanding existing content arms into broader general-interest newsrooms.
-Andreessen Horowitz put a stake in the ground this summer with the launch of a new publication called Future, which it said will publish informational content that dovetails with its own investment priorities and view of how technology relates to the world.
+Andreessen Horowitz put a stake in the ground last year with the launch of a new publication called Future, which publishes informational content that dovetails with its own investment priorities and view of how technology relates to the world.
 The move sparked discussion (and mockery) from the media world about what it considered as an attempt to compete or undermine objective journalism.

 - Others are using their expertise to create quasi-aspirational service journalism, such as First Round Review, which says it intends to become “the HBR for startups” by creating a publication specifically designed to help entrepreneurs build better companies and “learn directly from the people actually doing it.”

 - Elsewhere, the newsletter-writer-turned-investor trend has gathered steam quickly, with examples including Packy McCormick’s Not Boring Capital, Atelier’s Li Jin and Lenny Rachitsky.
 Those creators have found their writing and social audiences can act as a magnet for investment opportunities and are attempting to capitalize on them.